ray-project/ray/doc/source/tune-usage.rst

 Restoring and resuming are useful features allowing you to restore and continue previous experiments.

 The ``resume=True`` argument passing into ``tune.run`` enables you to continue an uncompleted experiment until the stop criterion is matched.
 You can set ``resume='prompt'`` and specify an experiment's name so that ray will automatically detect uncompleted experiment with the same experiment name and continue it.

-Note that whatever modifications on the experiment setting will be ignored when resuming from previous experiments.
-For example, if the previous experiment has reached its termination, then resuming it with a new stop criterion makes no effect: the new experiment will terminate immediately after initialization.
+See `Trainable class <tune-usage.html#recovering-from-failures-experimental>` for more details.

 To change the setting, you need to use ``restore`` argument and specify a checkpoint file.
 By doing this, you can change whatever experiments' configuration such as the experiment's name, the training iteration or so.

 It's important to set ``checkpoint_freq=<int>`` or ``checkpoint_at_end=True`` in the previous experiment; otherwise, the checkpoint files would not be generated!